LorenvXn/Simple-web-server-example-ansible-and-containers-/README.md

 <b> Ping'em all! </b>
 <i> what a mainstream thing to do...</i>

-Now that ssh is done, you need to add all the hosts under ```/etc/ansible/hosts``` under controller container, of course.
+Now that ssh is done, you need to add all the hosts under <a href="https://raw.githubusercontent.com/LorenvXn/Simple-web-server-example-ansible-and-containers-/master/files/hosts">/etc/ansible/hosts</a> under controller container, of course.

 ```
 root@6dc25308106e:/# ansible all -m  "ping"